 A student allegedly violating the Community Standards of Richmont will receive complete and full instruction by Richmont regarding Student Discipline Procedures including the right of appeal as listed in this publication.
-While the charge is pending, the student will be allowed to continue in courses and register for the upcoming term.
+While the charge is pending, the student will be allowed to continue in courses and register for the upcoming term unless the alleged violation is severe enough to present a danger to our community.
 Withdrawal from courses does not preclude the imposition of penalties.